devOpifex/erratum/docs/src/guide/handling.md

 Error: Problem!
 ```

-In the above the print message in `bar` is never printed, neither is the one in `baz`: `skip` returned the error message which was then checked with `enforce` and the error is actually raised.
+In the above the print message in `bar` is never printed, neither is the one in `baz`: `skip` returned the error message which was then checked with `resolve` and the error is actually raised.

 ::: tip
 You can also set the `w` argument of the `skip` function to `TRUE` to skip warnings, e.g.: `skip(x, w = TRUE)`